-Letter grades (A, B, C, D, & F) are assigned to all work experience students based on performance and achievement of the course learning objectives, the measurable job-oriented learning objectives, and completion of verified work/intern hours.

-- A withdrawal "W" from class shall not be authorized after the published withdrawal deadline (Exact date provided in current schedule). - An incomplete "I" grade may be given for those students not completing the course due to unforeseeable, emergency, or justifiable reasons, Title 5, Section 55023 (e), per College WEE Dean approval.
-Instructors will identify the condition(s) for removal of the "I" and state these on an "Assignment of Incomplete Grade" form. - o If the student qualifies for an incomplete and is an unpaid work experience student, then a new Work Experience Application and forms must be completed and sent to the SDCCD Career Education and Workforce Development department.
-The College must also ensure record of the site supervisor's approval of the new hours/dates.
-New hours must occur within an academic term. - Pass / No Pass is not available for Work Experience courses.
+- Letter grades (A, B, C, D, & F) are assigned to all work experience students based on performance and achievement of the course learning objectives, the measurable job-oriented learning objectives, and completion of verified work/intern hours. - A withdrawal "W" from class shall not be authorized after the published withdrawal deadline (Exact date provided in current schedule). - An incomplete "I" grade may be given for those students not completing the course due to unforeseeable, emergency, or justifiable reasons, Title 5, Section 55023 (e) per College WEE Dean approval.
+Instructors will identify the condition(s) for removal of the "I" and state these on an "Assignment of Incomplete Grade" form. - If you qualify for an incomplete and you are an unpaid work experience student, then a new Work Experience Application and forms must be completed.
+Your site supervisor must also provide approval for the new hours/dates.
+New hours/dates must occur within an academic term. - Pass / No Pass is not available for Work Experience courses.